19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spellcasting/Spell Scrolls.md

 The vast majority of scrolls you will find adventuring will be from the [Intelligence Discipline](../The%20Spellcasting%20Disciplines/Intelligence%20Discipline.md) as it is the most ancient, popular, and versatile discipline of spellcasting.

  *If the GM cannot determine discipline of the scribe of a scroll based on the circumstances, they can determine it randomly.
 Roll a d100: 90 or less is intelligence, 91-99 is wisdom, 100 is charisma.*

+## Charged Spell Scrolls

+Charged Spell Scrolls act as a [Charged Enchantment](../Enchanting/Enchantment%20Rules.md#Charged%20Enchantments).
+A PC must follow the [Charging Procedure](../Enchanting/Enchanting.md#Charging%20Procedure) if they want to make them.
+These are the type of scrolls BX adventure supplements will usually refer to in treasure descriptions.
+By default, charged scrolls disintegrate after one use.